-- Email Krista Bethel, Senior Assistant Director of Financial Aid, to learn about how your Northwestern financial aid will apply to study abroad, and discuss any other scholarship opportunities that you might also want to pursue.
+- Meet with Krista Bethel or Kristin Butnik to learn how your Northwestern financial aid will apply to study abroad, plan and budget for expenses abroad, and discuss scholarship opportunities.

-- Speak with your Global Learning adviser about your plans for study abroad and any questions you have.
-Schedule an appointment.
+- Speak with your GLO adviser about your study abroad plans and questions you have.

-- Contact returnees who have gone on your program to ask more specific questions about the student experience abroad.
+- Contact returnees to ask specific questions about daily life and budgeting abroad.

 Many scholarships are available for study abroad, especially for students with demonstrated financial need.
 We've compiled a list of scholarships to help you get started.Study Abroad Scholarships

 WCAS 2020 | Study Abroad in Japan